 My Secret Snorkel Spot

 I love to snorkel, but I have never found this side of Mexico to be particularly good for that activity.
-Since the day is warm and the casa has snorkel gear, I decide to give it a go.
+Since the day is warm, I decide to give it a go.
 As I weave my way around the rocks near the guest house, I discover some of the best snorkeling on the Pacific coast of Mexico.
+Note: The Casa has snorkel gear for guests to use, but if you plan to snorkel a lot or if you don’t like using gear that has been used by others, you should bring your own.
+This inexpensive snorkel set works well and costs less than $25.

 The owners, Blair Shurtleff and Shane Hayward were drawn to this quiet little place and spent several years planning and building Casa Pericos.
 “There’s something special about Yelapa,” Blair says.
 “Visitors come here on daytrips and they climb to the waterfall and visit Yelapa Beach and think they’ve seen it, but you can’t really get to know Yelapa until you spend time here.”